 Couples with a family history of fructose intolerance who wish to have a baby may consider genetic counseling.

-Most of the damaging effects of the disease can be prevented by sticking to a fructose-free diet.
+Most of the damaging effects of the disease can be prevented by decreasing fructose and sucrose intake.

 Fructosemia; Fructose intolerance; Fructose aldolase B-deficiency; Fructose 1, 6 bisphosphate aldolase deficiency